sjohannknecht/battleship/README.md

 ## How to run

-The website can be run with npm scripts from the project root directory and uses Webpack and Webpack DevServer under the hood (see package.json for details).
+The website can be run with npm scripts from the project root directory and Webpack and Webpack DevServer are used for bundling and development (see package.json for details).

+### Prerequisites
+Node.js and npm (Node Package Manager) have to be installed (I used Node.js 20).

+For Windows or Mac visit https://nodejs.org/en and follow the instructions.

+For Linux you can use nvm (Node Version Manager, https://github.com/nvm-sh/nvm) to install and manage Node and npm versions.

+When using the project for the first time you have to run `npm install` from the project root directory to install dependencies which are defined in the package.json.

+### Scripts

 For development execute: